-A driver's license is a huge milestone in your teen's life, and one to be celebrated.
-As a parent, it can also leave you feeling concerned about your child's safety.
-State Farm® chose to be a part of The Parent's Supervised Driving Program to help parents guide a new generation of drivers to become safer, confident and more experienced every time they're behind the wheel.
+Do you remember that feeling of freedom and sense of accomplishment when you got your driver's license?
+State Farm, the nation's largest auto insurer1 chose to be a part of The Parent's Supervised Driving Program to help parents help their teens celebrate this accomplishment and responsibly guide a new generation of drivers to become safer, confident and more experienced every time they are behind the wheel.

-State Farm understands that motor vehicle injuries are one of our country's most important public health problems.
-In fact, car crashes are the #1 killer of teens, and the first few months of unsupervised driving are the most dangerous.
-As the nation's leading auto insurer, State Farm has been an integral part of landmark teen driver research to help us and others understand how so many of these car crashes can be avoided.
-We've also learned new drivers need and want parental involvement.
-By providing teens with significant practice on a variety of driving skills and conditions, parents can make a huge impact in keeping the roads safer for everyone.
+State Farm understands motor vehicle injuries are one of the nation's most important public health problems.
+In fact, car crashes are the #1 killer of teens2 and, the first 6 months of unsupervised driving is the most dangerous.3 State Farm has been an integral part of landmark teen driver research since 2006.
+This research has helped us and others understand many car crashes can be avoided.
+It also indicates new drivers need and want parental involvement.
+Parents can help make the roads safer for everyone by providing teen drivers significant practice with a variety of driving skills and in different conditions.